davidcc73/p4-srv6-INT/README.md

 * Reads the the .csv file, at `INT\results`, to where each sender/receiver writes data relative to it's data flows.
 * Reads the logs, at `INT\analyzer`, created by the `INT Analyzer`, about the creation/removal of SRv6 rules.
 * Reads the DB to obtain the data related to each tests scenarion that was run, done via start and end times of the tests.
+For the latency of the flows and switch's processing time a percentile of `95%` was used to remove outliners.
 * Processes all data it into file `INT\results\final_results.xlsx`.

 Examples on how to run the script can be seen at file: `Commands\Process Test Results.txt`.